parrt/msds692/notes/twitter.md

 ## Getting access to twitter data

 Sign in with your twitter account at [apps.twitter.com](https://apps.twitter.com/).
 Click on "Create New App".
-I made mine `USF-parrt-teaching'.
-Click on that new app when it appears, then the `Keys and Access Tokens` tab.
-You should find and copy into a secure file on your laptop the consumer_key, consumer_secret, access_token, access_token_secret.
+I made mine `USF-parrt-teaching`.
+Click on that new app when it appears, then the "Keys and Access Tokens" tab.
+You should find and copy into a secure file on your laptop the *consumer_key, consumer_secret, access_token, access_token_secret*.
 I store them in a one-line CSV file for convenient use in apps.
 We never want to expose these by putting into source code literally.

 ## Tweet feeds